 - The second season has one regarding secondary protagonist Suou Pavlichenko.
 Her mother says she's a clone of the original Suou, who died eight years before.
 Turns out, as her father explains, she's an Opposite-Sex Clone of her brother Shion that he created with his contractor powers.
 Shion used himself as a reference since the original Suou was his twin and gave her Fake Memories to fill in the gaps.
 Least to say, Suou was not pleased when she found out.

 - Mazinger Z: Secondary character Erika was an amnesiac girl who barely remembered her name.
 She felt an odd, devastating inner emptiness, but in spite of it she thought she was a normal girl.
 And then The Dragon Baron Ashura appeared and revealed that in reality she was a human-looking robot built to murder Kouji Kabuto.
-She freaked out considerably -and understandably-, and she refused believing it.
+She freaked out considerably — and understandably — and she refused to believe it.

 - Lorelei thought she was an average, little girl with a slightly eccentric and weird father.
 And then she found out that she was in reality a Robot Girl, and the key component to start a Humongous Mecha.

-- Maria Grace from UFO Robo Grendizer believed she was an average girl... until her gradnfather revealed that she was an alien.
+- Maria Grace from UFO Robo Grendizer believed she was an average girl... until her grandfather revealed that she was an alien.

-- In Serial Experiments Lain when the eponymous character realizes in what is one perhaps the most dramatic and mind-bending reveal in a seriesful of dramatic and mind bending conspiracies that she is in fact a program engineered to be the god of the new world created when the internet/Wired overtakes reality.
+- In Serial Experiments Lain when the eponymous character realizes in what is one perhaps the most dramatic and mind-bending reveal in a series full of dramatic and mind bending conspiracies that she is in fact a program engineered to be the god of the new world created when the Internet/Wired overtakes reality.

 - Goku in the Dragon Ball series:

 - In Dragon Ball Z, he finds out from his long-lost brother Raditz at the beginning that he is an alien (Saiyan) sent to kill all humans on Earth.
 He forgot his purpose and mellowed out after he fell off a cliff and hit his head as a child.
-It takes the death of Vegeta at the hands of Frieza to finally come to terms with his origins, resulting in his "I am the Super Saiyan Son Goku speech."
+It takes the death of Krillin at the hands of Frieza to finally come to terms with his origins, resulting in his "I am the Super Saiyan Son Goku" speech.

 - There's also a sort of in-universe example of this.
 Goku's friends have all known since soon after they met him that he once transformed into a giant ape monster and killed his own adopted father, but they keep it a secret from him.
-Goku eventually has his Tomato in the Mirror moment much later, but it's already been spoiled for the audience.
+Goku eventually has his Tomato in the Mirror moment much later, during his battle with Vegeta's Oozaru form, but it's already been spoiled for the audience.